xingyingwang/smart_contracts/assessment_information.md

 ## Exam
 The exam is a 2 hour online exam and comprises:
 - 20 multiple choice questions, and
-- 2 long form questions
+- 2 long form questions (out of a choice of 3)

 ### Multiple choice component
 - The multiple choice component makes up 40% of the exam